JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 * Set `kotlin.incremental.js=false` for Kotlin/JS projects.
 * Use `-Pkotlin.incremental=false` or `-Pkotlin.incremental.js=false` as a command line parameter.

-  The parameter should be added to each subsequent build, and any build with incremental compilation disabled invalidates incremental caches.
+  The parameter should be added to each subsequent build.
+Any build with incremental compilation disabled invalidates incremental caches.

 Note: The first build is never incremental.